From Marcos to Duterte: How Philippine presidents handled their health problems

 AFTER PRESIDENCY:

-In 2006, then Ilocos Norte representative Imee Marcos, according to a GMA News report, said that secrecy was maintained to the point that advisers dismissed the idea of treatment abroad – to ward off doubts about the dictator’s ability to lead the country.
+In 2006, then Ilocos Norte representative Imee Marcos, according to a GMA News report, said that secrecy was maintained to the point that advisers dismissed the idea of treatment abroad – to douse doubts about the dictator’s ability to lead the country.

 CORAZON AQUINO